-Unrestricted net position is used to fund the Authority's CIP and ongoing operating needs.
+Unrestricted net position is used to fund ongoing operating needs and the Authority's CIP.
 Unrestricted net position is comprised of the Authority's unrestricted cash and investments, receivables, equity interest in UOSA, and other non-capital assets, less other liabilities.
 Unrestricted cash and investments consist of government securities, bank deposits and other cash equivalents.
 These assets may be used to finance day-to-day operations without restrictions established by debt covenants or other requirements.
 When making investments, the Authority considers cash flow requirements as well as the quality and return of potential investments, with the primary goal of preservation of invested capital.
 The equity interest in UOSA represents the Authority's share of UOSA's net position and is not liquid.

+Unrestricted net position increased \$20.2 million during fiscal year 2021 to \$402.2 million, a 5.3% increase from the prior year.
+Unrestricted net position comprises 29.0% of total net position.
+The increase is primarily due to a \$24.4 million increase in unrestricted cash and investments, offset partially by a \$4.8 million reduction in the Authority's equity interest in UOSA and other normal fluctuations in unrestricted asset and liability accounts.
+At June 30, 2021, unrestricted cash and investments represented 91.7% of unrestricted net position.

 Unrestricted net position increased \$7.6 million during fiscal year 2020 to \$382.0 million, a 2.0% increase from the prior year.
 Unrestricted net position comprises 28.2% of total net position.
-The increase is primarily due to a \$8.4 million increase in unrestricted cash and investments due primarily to lower investments in capital assets, offset partially by a \$4.0 million reduction in the Authority's equity interest in UOSA and other normal fluctuations in unrestricted asset and liability accounts.
+The increase is primarily due to a \$8.4 million increase in unrestricted cash and investments, offset partially by a \$4.0 million reduction in the Authority's equity interest in UOSA and other normal fluctuations in unrestricted asset and liability accounts.
 At June 30, 2020, unrestricted cash and investments represented 90.2% of unrestricted net position.

-Unrestricted net position decreased \$14.9 million during fiscal year 2019 to \$374.4 million, a 3.8% decrease from the prior year.
-Unrestricted net position comprises 28.2% of total net position.
-The decrease is primarily due to a \$7.2 million reduction in the Authority's equity interest in UOSA, combined with a \$7.1 million decrease in unrestricted cash and investments due primarily to cash used to construct capital assets, partially offset by proceeds from the sale of investments, and other normal fluctuations in unrestricted asset and liability accounts.
-At June 30, 2019, unrestricted cash and investments represented 89.8% of unrestricted net position.